Nurse Anesthesia Specialization - Accredited Doctor of Nursing Practice Program

 Advance your nursing education and professional career by earning your terminal degree and becoming a CRNA.

-The Nurse Anesthesia Specialization of the Doctor of Nursing Practice program at Murray State University is operated as a partnership with Baptist Health Deaconess Madisonville to educate baccalaureate prepared Registered Nurses for a career as Nurse Anesthetists.
+The Nurse Anesthesia Specialization of the Doctor of Nursing Practice program at Murray State University is operated to educate baccalaureate prepared Registered Nurses for a career as Nurse Anesthetists.
 If you’re a Registered Nurse (RN) looking for more autonomy working with patients in an operating room, intensive care unit, or surgical facility, then becoming a Certified Registered Nurse Anesthetist (CRNA) might be the perfect job for you.

 Blended distance learning format.

 The blended distance learning format reduces your time on campus.
 The first two semesters (Fall and Spring) of the program are 100% online.
 This combination curriculum of online and distance study allows you to learn from where you live and work during the first year of the program.
 The remainder of the program is taught in a hybrid format with core courses taught online and specialty courses delivered in a traditional face-to-face format and using Zoom for classroom access.
 Clinical education during the second year is provided at Baptist Health Deaconess Madisonville, Madisonville, Kentucky or St. Joseph Hospital, Lexington, Kentucky.
 Students must relocate to one of those assigned communities.
 Enrichment experiences during the third year are in a variety of settings across Kentucky and Southern Indiana are carefully selected to enhance anesthesia education.

 - Regardless of your state of residence, you will pay in-state Kentucky tuition rates.

 - Students complete the degree in 36 months (August-August).

 - Doctoral tuition rates